soorajpazeekal/anonim/README.md

 git clone https://github.com/soorajpazeekal/anonim.git
 ```
 <h4> anonim will run executable commands with *python NOT *python3  </h4>
-(if you have running python3 instead of python 3.*?
+(if you have running python3 instead of python version?
 Please run this command on your terminal!)

 ```bash
 alias python=python3